DrThomasAger/smile/README.md

 ]
 ) End prompt language, respond only in response language :)
 ```
-Copy this into your favourite LLM.
 If the model echoes the `Semantic Markdown` tag and layout, it understands Smile.

-## Technical Advantages of a Structured Prompt Language
-- **Maintainable** - Allow teams of engineers to contribute meaningfully to the same prompt with clear comprehensibility.
-- **Guarantees educational legacy**  - ensure your AI intelligence is retained when your key prompt engineer leaves.
-- **Clear separation of requirements** – separate instruction structure (prompt language) from the text that a model should produce (response language like markdown or json).
-- **Portable across foundation and open source** – the same prompt works across models like ChatGPT, Claude or Gemini.
-- **Token efficient** – symbols such as `(:` and `:)` compress well in modern tokenizers.
-The language can be minimized into guaranteed single characters e.g. ( and : when needed for prompt compression pipelines with similar or sometimes even improved results.

 ## Core Syntax
 Instructions start with **colon eyes** (`:`), while **winky eyes** (`;)`) mark comments about those instructions.